Undergraduate Course: Latin 1B (LATI08008)

 A final written examination counts for the remaining 60%.

 ||Students will receive written feedback on their coursework; in the case of tutorial exercises, this will be within days of handing in the work.
 There is further scope for discussion of feedback with the Course Organiser, Lecturers, Instructors or Tutors in lectures, tutorials, office hours, or by appointment.

 On completion of this course, the student will be able to:

-- command the essentials of Latin grammar and syntax
+- demonstrate in written examination and coursework command of the essentials of Latin grammar and syntax

-- demonstrate increasing fluency in translating and understanding Latin literary texts
+- demonstrate in written examination and coursework increasing fluency in translating and understanding Latin literary texts

-- demonstrate an initial awareness of literary-critical issues
+- demonstrate in written examination and coursework an initial awareness of literary-critical issues

-- demonstrate an initial understanding of the relation between Latin and the Romance languages
+- demonstrate in written examination and coursework an initial understanding of the relation between Latin and the Romance languages

-- apply these skills to deepen their understanding of the Ancient World
+- demonstrate in written examination and coursework the ability to apply these skills to deepen their understanding of the Ancient World

 |Wheelock's Latin, Frederic M. Wheelock, revised Richard A LaFleur (7th edition, revised): HarperResource (HarperCollins), 2011|